chicueloarcade/es-theme-Chicuelo/README.md

 # Info:
-This design was intended to make a more beautiful and clean experience, with no floating characters, consoles or sprites around the screen.
+This design was intended to make a more beautiful and clean experience.
 Just the essential and trying to make a professional and minimal interface, but with a nice impact.

 Every system has an iconic game and character so I tried to show that with the controller so you can easily recognize what system you are going to play.
 Also it has a short description and info about that system.